Elephant-007/Trybe-Exercises/README.md

 This repository contains all activities of learning developed by _[Rafael Santos](https://www.linkedin.com/in/rafaelcunhas/)_ while studying at [Trybe](https://www.betrybe.com/) :rocket:

-The course has more than 1500 hours of online e presencial classes, addresses introduction to the web development, front-end, back-end, computer science, agile methodologies and soft skills.
+The course has more than 1500 hours of online and presencial classes and its subject grid addresses introduction to the web development, front-end, back-end, computer science, agile methodologies and soft skills.

 ## Fundamentals of Web Development :heavy_check_mark: